-- Teach your child which objects are hot and cold: you could try labelling objects in your house as ‘hot’ or ‘cold’, using either words or symbols, such as fire and ice.
+- Teach your child which objects are hot and cold: you could try labelling objects in your house as ‘hot’ or ‘cold’, using either words or symbols, like fire and ice.

-- Talk with your child’s health professionals: health professionals rely on cues such as facial expressions or actions to know whether your child is experiencing pain, so it’s important for them to know if your child expresses pain differently.
+- Talk with your child’s health professionals: health professionals rely on cues like facial expressions or actions to know whether your child is experiencing pain, so it’s important for them to know if your child expresses pain in an unusual way.

 Getting help for sensory sensitivities

-Occupational therapists are trained to help children deal with their environment, including coping with sensory sensitivities, staying on task and developing motor coordination and balance.
+Occupational therapists can help children with autism spectrum disorder (ASD) deal with their environments, including coping with sensory sensitivities, staying on task and developing motor coordination and balance.
 They can also help you come up with appropriate strategies if your child self-stimulates or ‘stims’.